scholacantorum/public-site/home/index.md

 ---
-title: Season 60
+title: Summer Sings
 weight: 1
 resources:
-  - name: sing_for_joy.png
+  - name: summer-sings.png
-    src: /home/sing_for_joy.png
+    src: /home/summer-sings.png
-    title: Sing for Joy!
+    title: Summer Sings
 ---

-<a href="/concerts/">{{% imgfullwidth "sing_for_joy.png" "Sing for Joy!" %}}</a>
+<a href="/summer-sings/">{{% imgfullwidth "summer-sings.png" "Summer Sings" %}}</a>

-Schola celebrates its 60th season with **Sing for Joy!
-Psalms, Celebrations, and Inspirations**, featuring the uplifting messages of the Psalms, holiday music of many faiths, the exuberance of a St. Patrick&rsquo;s Day celebration, and a tribute to the genius of Leonardo da Vinci. <a href="/concerts/">Get your tickets now!</a>
+**Fill your Monday nights with music and friends!**
+Join us this summer for our annual sing-alongs of beloved choral masterworks.
+You bring the voice; we supply the scores and the accompaniment; and a variety of local conductors stitch it all together.
+Monday nights from July 8 through August 12.
+<a href="/summer-sings/">Get your tickets now!</a>